Oscar11800/Math1611Autumn/Script5/Script5.md

 Let's prove this by contradiction.
 Assume there exists a non-empty subset $A \sub C$ such that $A$ is both open and closed and $A \neq C$.

 Because $A$ is open and closed and nonempty, its complement $C\backslash A$ is open and nonempty by *Definition 4.7* which states that a set is open if its complement is closed.
 We also know that because they are complements, $A \cap (C \backslash A) = \empty$ which means they are disjoint as they contain no similar elements.
-This means we have two nonempty, open sets which contradicts the definition of connected set because $C$ can now be represented as the union of two non-empty disjoint open sets, thus making $C$ disconnected which contradicts the fact that $C$ is connected thus our assumption is false and therefore through proof by contradiction the only subsets of continuum $C$ that are open and closed are $\empty$ and $C$.
+This means we have two nonempty, open sets which contradicts the definition of connected set  of *Definition 4.22* because $C$ can now be represented as the union of two non-empty disjoint open sets, thus making $C$ disconnected which contradicts the fact that $C$ is connected thus our assumption is false and therefore through proof by contradiction the only subsets of continuum $C$ that are open and closed are $\empty$ and $C$.

 **Corollary 5.2: Every region is infinite.**

 Assume, for the sake of contradiction, that there exists a finite region \( R \) denoted as \( \underline{ab} \), where \( a, b \in C \) and \( a < b \).
 According to this assumption, the elements in the region can be arranged in a finite sequence, due to *Theorem 3.5*.
 This sequence is of the form \( a < x_1 < x_2 < \ldots < x_n < b \), with \( n \) elements in total where $n\in \N$.

 However, this assumption leads to a contradiction.
 According to this sequence, there are no elements between \( x_1 \) and \( x_2 \).
-This directly contradicts *Theorem 4.23*, which states that in a connected continuum (which a continuum must be by *Axiom 4*), for any two elements \( x_1, x_2 \in C \) with \( x_1 < x_2 \), there must exist another element \( z \in C \) that lies between \( x_1 \) and \( x_2 \) such that there are an infinite number of points between any two points which is in direct contrast with the cardinality $n$ specified by *Theorem 3.5* for a finite region.
+This directly contradicts *Theorem 4.23*, which states that in a connected continuum (which a continuum must be by *Axiom 4*), for any two elements \( x_1, x_2 \in C \) with \( x_1 < x_2 \), there must exist another element \( z \in C \) that lies between \( x_1 \) and \( x_2 \) such that there are an infinite number of points between any two points which is in direct contrast with the finite cardinality $n$ specified by *Theorem 3.5* for a finite region.
 Thus our assumption that $R$ is a finite region is false, and every region must be infinite.

 **Corollary 5.3: Every point of $C$ is a limit point of $C$.**